moraditya/spotify-time-series/README.md

 ### Top 4 Features Increase in Prevalence:
 ![image](https://github.com/user-attachments/assets/f7c5bb25-8454-4479-aa25-5f33e082500c)

-**Conclusion:**
+### Based on our ARIMA/SARIMA time series forecasting model, the projected changes over the next 9 years for various features are as follows:

+Explicit: 641.30% Increase over 9 Years
+Loudness: 558.75% Increase over 9 Years
+Labelenc_genre: 50.79% Increase over 9 Years
+Acousticness: 2.023% Increase over 9 Years

+**Strategic Insights for Future Music Trends**
+The analysis of future trends reveals significant shifts that could be crucial for the music industry.

+Explicit Content (641.30% Increase):
+This explosive increase in explicit content implies that listeners are likely to prefer music with more direct and unfiltered expression.
+This aligns with the ongoing trend of more bold and authentic lyrical content in popular music.

+Strategic Recommendation:
+Music executives should prioritize artists and genres that embrace explicitness, as this will likely resonate more with future audiences.
+This could also signal a shift in cultural attitudes towards openness in media consumption.

+Loudness (558.75% Increase):
+Loudness reflects the intensity and energy of the music.
+The sharp increase suggests that future music will favor higher-energy tracks, possibly driven by younger audiences and the dominance of streaming platforms that favor engaging, high-volume tracks.

+Strategic Recommendation:
+Labels should focus on high-energy tracks and artists that emphasize loud, dynamic production.
+This could be crucial for success in environments where energetic music dominates playlists and social media platforms.

+Labelenc_genre (50.79% Increase):
+While genre diversity is projected to grow more moderately than explicit content or loudness, it remains an important factor.
+The increase of 50.79% implies that genre diversity will still play a significant role in the industry, although it won't grow as rapidly.

+Strategic Recommendation:
+Continue to support artists who experiment with genres but with a clear understanding that genre-blending and crossover styles may not drive the industry's future as much as energy and explicitness.

+Acousticness (2.023% Increase):
+Acoustic music is expected to see only a modest growth of 2.023%, indicating that more natural and stripped-back music styles will not be the leading trend.
+However, this could be an opportunity for artists and labels to differentiate themselves in a highly competitive market dominated by louder and more explicit content.

+Strategic Recommendation:
+For artists or labels looking to stand out, investing in acoustic music could be a niche yet impactful opportunity, providing an avenue to capture audiences seeking authenticity and emotional depth in an otherwise high-energy landscape.

+Visual Comparison
+The following graphs compare the Actual Train Data vs. Predicted Prevalence for key features:

+Acousticness: Shows a clear decline in prevalence over time, with the model predicting a steady but very modest increase in the future, matching the 2.023% growth forecast.

+Explicit Content: Displays a clear trend of exponential growth, consistent with the model's forecast of a 641.30% increase.
+The model fits this trend well and predicts further upward growth in explicit tracks.

+Loudness: The model predicts a steady rise in loudness, with a near-perfect fit between actual and predicted values, supporting the forecasted 558.75% increase.

+Labelenc_genre: Genre diversity has fluctuated over time, but the model predicts steady growth moving forward, aligning with the 50.79% increase forecast.

+RMSE Performance
+To measure model performance, RMSE (Root Mean Squared Error) was calculated for both the train and test data across all features:

+Acousticness: Train RMSE: 0.05358, Test RMSE: 0.02066 Explicit Content: Train RMSE: 0.05890, Test RMSE: 0.13249
+Loudness: Train RMSE: 0.04879, Test RMSE: 0.04779
+Labelenc_genre: Train RMSE: 0.07149, Test RMSE: 0.03821
+These RMSE values indicate the predictive accuracy of the model.
+Lower test RMSE values suggest that the model performed well in predicting future trends, particularly for Loudness and Acousticness, which show closely matching train and test RMSE scores.

+Conclusion
-Strategic Insights for Future Music Trends Based on Forecasting Results Based on our time series analysis and forecasting, it's evident that Loudness and Explicit content are poised for substantial growth in the coming years, with respective increases of 558.75% and 641.30% over the next 9 years.
-This suggests a significant shift towards more intense, high-energy, and explicit tracks dominating the industry, likely reflecting changing consumer preferences and the evolution of popular music.
+The time series forecasting analysis reveals that Loudness and Explicit Content are set to dominate future music trends, with substantial growth projected over the next 9 years.
+For music executives and labels, these insights highlight the importance of prioritizing high-energy, explicit tracks in order to stay ahead of consumer demand.

-For music executives or labels focused on following market trends, this data is pivotal.
-Prioritizing artists and genres that emphasize loudness and explicit content may provide a competitive advantage, as these attributes are projected to resonate more with future audiences.
-If you're looking to sign or promote artists that align with rising trends, these two features should be at the forefront of your considerations.

-However, Labelenc_genre, which represents genre diversity and classification, shows a moderate increase of 50.79%.
-This implies that genre variety will still play an important role, although not as sharply as the intensity or explicitness of music.
-Labels should continue to support genre experimentation but with an understanding that it may not outpace the growth of other, more aggressive features.

-On the other hand, Acousticness, which relates to more natural, less electronic music, is projected to see only a modest increase of 2.023% over the next 9 years.
-While it may appear that acoustic music won't be a major trend, this low growth forecast presents a unique opportunity for labels and artists who want to break away from the mainstream.
-With the music industry leaning heavily towards louder, more explicit content, investing in acoustic or more stripped-back styles could provide a way to stand out in a crowded market.

-In conclusion, the time series model clearly indicates that Loudness and Explicit content will dominate future music trends.
-For executives looking to ride the wave of popularity, focusing on these features is key.
-However, for those aiming to disrupt the industry with a fresh perspective, the low but steady rise in acoustic music offers a niche, yet impactful opportunity to create a distinct identity and capture an audience seeking authenticity and emotional depth in their music experience.
+At the same time, genre diversity remains relevant, although it will grow at a slower pace.
+Acoustic music, while not a major trend, presents a unique opportunity for differentiation in a crowded market.

-This analysis provides an invaluable use case for predictive modeling in the music industry and highlights the balance between following trends and disrupting the market.
-This level of insight can be directly utilized in strategic planning, artist selection, and long-term content creation.
+This analysis showcases the power of predictive modeling in the music industry, providing actionable insights for strategic planning, artist selection, and long-term content creation.

 **Time Series Forecasting of Top 4 Features: LSTM:**
 1. True values vs Predicted Values for each of the top features is shown below: